kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 | v0.1.0                                 | yes   | no     |

 ## Features
 Currently only static provisioning is supported.
-This means a AWS EFS filesystem needs to be created manually on AWS first.
-After that it could be mounted inside container as a volume using the driver.
+This means an AWS EFS filesystem needs to be created manually on AWS first.
+After that it can be mounted inside a container as a volume using the driver.

 The following CSI interfaces are implemented:
 * Node Service: NodePublishVolume, NodeUnpublishVolume, NodeGetCapabilities, NodeGetInfo, NodeGetId
 * Identity Service: GetPluginInfo, GetPluginCapabilities, Probe

 ### Encryption In Transit
 One of the advantages of using EFS is that it provides [encryption in transit](https://aws.amazon.com/blogs/aws/new-encryption-of-data-in-transit-for-amazon-efs/) support using TLS.
-Using encryption in transit, data will be encrypted during its transition over the network to EFS service.
-This provides extra layer of defence-in-depth for applications that requires strict secuity compliance.
+Using encryption in transit, data will be encrypted during its transition over the network to the EFS service.
+This provides an extra layer of defence-in-depth for applications that requires strict security compliance.

-To enable encryption in transit, `tls` needs to be set at `NodePublishVolumeRequest.VolumeCapability.MountVolume` object's `MountFlags` fields.
-For example of using it in kuberentes, see persistence volume manifest in [Encryption in Transit Example](../examples/kubernetes/encryption_in_transit/specs/pv.yaml)
+To enable encryption in transit, `tls` needs to be set in the `NodePublishVolumeRequest.VolumeCapability.MountVolume` object's `MountFlags` fields.
+For an example of using it in kubernetes, see the persistence volume manifest in [Encryption in Transit Example](../examples/kubernetes/encryption_in_transit/specs/pv.yaml)

-**Note** Kubernetes version 1.13+ is required if you are using this feature in Kuberentes.
+**Note** Kubernetes version 1.13+ is required if you are using this feature in Kubernetes.

 ## EFS CSI Driver on Kubernetes
 The following sections are Kubernetes specific.
-If you are Kubernetes user, use this for driver features, installation steps and examples.
+If you are a Kubernetes user, use this for driver features, installation steps and examples.

 ### Kubernetes Version Compability Matrix
 | AWS EFS CSI Driver \ Kubernetes Version| v1.11 | v1.12 | v1.13 |